-Timekeeping shouldn’t be time-consuming so Synel Americas offers a cloud-based time and attendance solution that dramatically reduces the labor hours required to complete necessary tasks such as totaling hours, calculating overtime, balancing scheduled hours, tracking absences and paid time off, and more.
-Use our ROI calculator to determine how much can be saved by eliminating the need for people power for these every day calculations.
+Timekeeping shouldn’t be time-consuming so Synel Americas offers cloud-based time and attendance solution that dramatically reduces the labor hours required to complete necessary tasks such as totaling hours, calculating overtime, balancing scheduled hours, tracking absences and paid time off, and more.
+Use our ROI calculator to determine how much can be saved by eliminating the need for people power for these everyday calculations.

 Paper and spreadsheets are also commonly adopted by companies because of the assumption that cloud-based time and attendance solutions require a hefty up-front financial investment or technological infrastructure investment.
-Fortunately, that is not true; Synel Americas offers a cloud-based time and attendance solution that does not require an up-front purchase or investment.
-DayTrack not only requires no contract, but only bills users monthly for active users/employees.
-The only up-front charges a company could incur are optional in-depth custom training sessions for administrators or affiliated custom set up fees.
+Fortunately, that is not true; Synel Americas offers cloud-based time and attendance solution that does not require an up-front purchase or investment.
+XactTime not only requires no contract but only bills users monthly for active users/employees.
+The only up-front charges a company could incur are optional in-depth custom training sessions for administrators or an affiliated custom set up fee.
 In addition, there are simply no hidden recurring costs – no upgrade or update fees, periodic annual maintenance fees, or any other charges.

 Non-Compliance is Time-Consuming, Too